matloff/fasteR/README.md

 Suppose we wish to color-code the wage-age graph by educational attainment, and amalgamate all codes under 13, giving them the code 12.

-The straightforward but overly complicated potentiall slower way would be this:
+The straightforward but overly complicated, potentially slower way would be this:

 ``` r